ianmcburnie/a11y-first-workshop/README.md

 1. Add `tabindex="-1"` to main landmark
 1. Demo how screen reader focus is now set
 1. Demo that permanent tabindex on main element causes a focus outline when clicked with mouse or touch.
+1. Fix focus outline issue with CSS.
+This is perhaps the only time it is okay to remove focus outline.

 ```html
 <span class="skipto">